Eli Bowen

-Early years
+Early life

-Eli Bowen was born in Richland County, Ohio, to Robert and Sarah Bowen.
-His undeveloped feet attached to the hips due to a rare birth defect – the so-called seal limbs, which was caused by a genetic disorder phocomelia.
+Eli Bowen was born on October 14, 1844 in Richland County, Ohio, to Robert and Sarah Bowen.
 His other seven siblings were of normal complexion and they all loved and supported their impaired brother.
-He learned to walk on his hands using wooden blocks, and soon acquired enough strength in his torso to start experimenting with acrobatics.

 According to the literature, in 1857, at age 13 he joined the traveling circus group Major Brown's Colosseum, where he was performing acrobatic tumbling, such as cartwheels, somersaults, and backflips.
 However, 1860 census records demonstrate that he was living with his parents and attended school.
 Only starting from 1870 census, after his father's death in 1865, did Bowen begin to describe his occupation as "showman".